LoyalLumber/Benchmark_3DOD/README.md

 We run the benchmak using two datasets: KITTI and nuScenes.
 You can download the datasets from below links.

+Make sure that place the datasets in 'datasets' folder.
+- datasets/KITTI/*
+- datasets/nuScenes/*

 | Dataset | Link |
 | :---:        |     :---:  |
 | **KITTI**   | [link](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) |
 | **nuScenes**   | [link](https://www.nuscenes.org/nuscenes?externalData=all&mapData=all&modalities=Any) |

+## Run

+Run 'resource_anlyzer.py' in 'src/resource_analyzer' folder.
+You need to specify the "--model" and "--output".

+    $  python resource_analyzer.py --model Complex-YOLOv4 --output/C-YOLOv4

 ## Fremeworks